SuihongSong/WassersteinGANTest_1D/README.md

 #### To run or revise the codes,
 download gan.py and TrainGAN.ipynb,
 open TrainGAN.ipynb with jupyter notebook,
-revise the path of the two code files after "%cd" in the first cell,
+revise the path of gan.py file after "%cd" in the first cell,
 revise the distribution type and other parameters in the last cell,
 and run all cells.